Operation Ore: Operation Ore

 In May 2002, Operation Ore was implemented in the UK to investigate and prosecute the Landslide users whose names were provided by the FBI.
-Those under investigation were reported by Rebecca Smithers of The Guardian to include government ministers, MPs and judges.
+Those under investigation were reported by Rebecca Smithers of The Guardian to include government ministers, MPs, and judges.

 The charge of possession of child pornography was used where evidence was found, but the lesser charge of incitement was used in those cases where a user's details were on the Landslide database but no images were found on the suspect's computer or in their home.
-Because of the number of names on the FBI list, the scale of the investigation in the UK was overwhelming to the police, who appealed to the government for emergency funding for the case.
-Reportedly, several million pounds were spent in the investigations, and complaints mounted that other investigations were put at risk because of the diversion of the resources of child protection units into the case.
+Because of the number of names on the FBI list, the scale of the investigation in the UK was overwhelming for the police, who appealed to the government for emergency funding for the case.
+Reportedly, several million pounds were spent on the investigations, and complaints mounted that other investigations were put at risk because of the diversion of the resources of child protection units into the case.

 Information from the Operation Ore list of names was leaked to the press early in 2003.
 After obtaining the list, The Sunday Times stated that it included the names of a number of prominent individuals, some of which were later published by the press.
-The Sunday Times reported that the list included at least twenty senior executives, a senior teacher at a girls' public school, personnel from military bases, GPs, university academics and civil servants, a famous newspaper columnist, a songwriter for a pop band, a member of a chart-topping 1980s cult pop group, and an official with the Church of England.
+The Sunday Times reported that the list included at least twenty senior executives, a senior teacher at a girls' public school, personnel from military bases, GPs, university academics, and civil servants, a famous newspaper columnist, a songwriter for a pop band, a member of a chart-topping 1980s cult pop group, and an official with the Church of England.
 An investigation followed the leak, and police complained that the advance warning would allow suspected paedophiles to dispose of evidence.
 A police officer was reported to have lost his job for leaking the names.